• MPC language

 discard risk_score

-Stoffel Lang: What is this?
+Stoffel Lang: What is it?

 Type-level guarantees

 If it compiles, you didn't accidentally leak something.
-No code review debates about "is this safe?"—the compiler already checked.
+No code review debates about 'is this safe?' — the compiler already checked.

 Normal developer workflow